 Employment equity is a concept that addresses the barriers to equal treatment of employees and the process of ensuring such equal treatment.
 People with disabilities, people of minority backgrounds and others may face discrimination in hiring, promotion and payment of benefits, as well as inadvertent systemic discrimination.
 Quebec and the federal government are currently the only jurisdictions that have employment equity legislation.
-In Ontario, the Employment Equity Act was in force for just over a year in the 1990s before it was repealed.
+In Ontario, the Employment Equity Act was in force for just over a year in the 1990s.
+It was repealed and Ontario now promotes workplace diversity through the Equal Opportunity Plan.
 Most other jurisdictions deal with employment equity through human rights legislation.